fbjornstrup/Crashes-New-York/pages/home.md

 **Illustration of numbers of crashes in the different Boroughs in New York:**

+Watch out in Queens, they rank highest in number of crashes!
+Consider going to Bronx, it is a bit more controlled over there.

 ![New York Boroughs](ny2.gif)

 **Map showing the occurences of the crashes**

+Play around with the Crash Map.
+You may be able to find more specific corners or areas that attract crashes.

 <iframe src="mapcluster.html"
     sandbox="allow-same-origin allow-scripts"